easyt0re/Research_ADAMS_Sim/README.md

 This is just a log for my work in ADAMS Simulation.
 It helps me keep track of things.

 # LOG
+## 20170916
+### reopened *drive_with_force.bin* but made no changes
+since I successfully rendered a force along z axis, those motor torques should give me a good estimation about directions

+checked all the motor torque splines and flipped the direction of motor 1 in simulink

+the scope looked better but still there were undesired F/Ts

+I also lowered the stiffness of the wall, otherwise, a small error could be magnified like a wrong measurement

+**NOTE:** there could be position errors in all directions

+**maybe I should start something like this for Simulink Models as well**

 ## 20170914
 ### reopened *drive_with_force.bin* but made no changes
 confirmed the F/T on hand in free space at the origin point with ADAMS model